GitHub-workflow-APP/Owasp-Top10-Salesforce/README.md

 owasp-top10-salesforce
 ======================

-A collection of examples of what OWASP Top 10 vulnerabilitsies look like on Salesforce, including examples you can use to see how these vulnerabilities work.
+A collection of examples of what OWASP Top 10 vulnerabilitsies look like on Salesfosrce, including examples you can use to see how these vulnerabilities work.

 Purpose
 -------